jxk20/nlb_goodreads_searcher/README.md

 1. Run `npm install` in parent directory and `client` directory
 1. Create `.env` file with `NLB_KEY` value (NLB API key) in `server` folder.
 You may take reference to `.env.example`.
 The NLB API key can be requested from [here](https://www.nlb.gov.sg/GetInvolved/ContributeCreate/NLBlabs.aspx).

-## To run
+## To run locally

 Open 2 terminals.
+Make sure you have `nodemon` installed.

 In the 1st one, run

 ```bash
 cd server